Sunday School Programs

 Friends in Faith

-Adult Education Bldg. – Room A205 – Singles & couples all ages
+Adult Education Bldg. – Rm.
+A205 – Singles & couples all ages

 Contact Mike Cochran at WTXBNC@aol.com.

-This in-depth class is open to all—from those starting their faith journey to those that have been on their faith journey for a while.
+This in-depth class is open to all – from those starting their faith journey to those that have been on their faith journey for a while.
 Open Door members enjoy being involved in missions within the church and volunteering their time for the last and the least.
 They enjoy fellowship with each other and have their own social committee.
-The class invites and welcomes all persons of every age, gender identity, racial or ethnic background, sexual orientation, marital or socioeconomic status, national, physical or mental ability into full participation in the life to this faith community and declare ourselves to be open, affirming, and reconciling.

 R.E.S.T.
 (Restore, Encourage, Support, Trust)